med-united/fhir.med-united.health/README.md

 ## Running locally

-There are different ways to run this server entirely and it depends on your environment requirements:
+There are different ways to run this server and it depends on your environment requirements:

 ## Using jetty
 ```bash